 The Age of Alzheimer’s

-We are entering the “Age of Alzheimer’s.”
+Our world is transitioning into a new era, the ‘Age of Alzheimer’s.’
 Much like the disease itself, the transition is slow and torturous.
-If you review the staggering statistics, it becomes obvious the financial, emotional and societal toll of Alzheimer’s, and other progressive brain diseases, is mind-boggling.
+If you review the staggering statistics — in the U.S. alone — it becomes obvious the financial, emotional and societal toll of Alzheimer’s, and other progressive brain diseases, is mind-boggling.